H&SS Guidelines on Online Instruction

 Teaching online does not relieve faculty members from traditional obligations to the campus community, such as on-campus department, college, and university committee meetings and events.

 Faculty members teaching online courses must be available to meet with students in multiple ways, e.g., e-mail, LMS announcements, in-person, telephone, Skype, live webinars, discussion boards.
 Communication is facilitated by regular announcements and reminders for upcoming due dates or new content, as well as a clear e-mail policy.
+The manner and frequency of contact with students should be clearly outlined in the syllabus.

 Student Academic Honesty